 Do you like simple Italian cookie recipes?
 If you do, you will love these Italian Chocolate Spice Cookies.
 These drop cookies are super moist with a wonderful cake-like texture.
 They also have the perfect proportion of cinnamon, cloves and nutmeg.

 Italian Chocolate Spice Cookies

-This recipe was originally published on March 11, 2017 and republished on December 3 with updated content, photos and a video.
+This recipe was originally published on March 11, 2017 and updated on December 3, 2018 with updated content, photos and a video.

 By definition, a drop cookie is one where the dough is simply collected (by a spoon or ice cream scoop) and placed or “dropped” onto the cookie sheet.
 It truly is one of the easiest kinds of cookies to make.

 An example of a classic North American drop cookie is of course the Oatmeal Chocolate Chip Cookie; if you are of Italian origin, you might be familiar with another drop cookie, Italian Lemon Knot Cookies.